-Ever heard of the word “ageism?”
-According to Ashton Applewhite, author of “This Chair Rocks, a Manifesto Against Ageism,” it is the last socially sanctioned prejudice, and a cultural narrative that impacts almost every aspect of life after 50.
-Have you ever felt compelled to lie about your age, or had someone compliment you and say, “You look great for your age?”
-That’s ageism.
+This is ageism—the last remaining socially-sanctioned prejudice, according to Ashton Applewhite, author of This Chair Rocks, a Manifesto Against Ageism.
+It's a cultural narrative that impacts almost every aspect of life after 50.
+If you have ever felt compelled to lie about your age or received a backhanded compliment like, “You look great for your age,” you have experienced it.

-In the past few months after the release of her book, Applewhite has been named "Influencer of the Year" by Next Avenue's Influencers in Aging list, featured in the New York Times, appeared at the United Nations and is traveling around the country.
-She is the voice of a new movement, and on a mission to highlight the pervasive narrative that reinforces aging as something to fear, deny or dread.
+In the months following the release of This Chair Rocks, Applewhite was named Influencer of the Year by Next Avenue's Influencers in Aging list, featured in the New York Times and even appeared at the United Nations.
+She has become the voice of a new movement, and she's on a mission to highlight the narrative that reinforces aging as something to fear, deny or dread.

-This Chair Rocks is a wonderful and fast read; full of powerful insights, and would make a fantastic book-club pick.
-Applewhite humorously breaks down pre-conceived notions about what it means to get older, and paves the way for trailblazing Boomer activism.
-Her zany style made me laugh out loud on numerous occasions, and nimbly poked to the inner core of what it means to get older in today’s society.
-In addition to the book, Applewhite has created a blog called, "Yo is this Ageist?" and a “conscious-raising” booklet to promote grassroots discussion called, “Who Me Ageist?”
+This Chair Rocks is a wonderful and fast read, full of powerful insights.
+It would make a fantastic book club pick.
+Applewhite humorously breaks down preconceived notions about what it means to get older and paves the way for a new kind of Boomer activism.
+In addition to the book, Applewhite has a blog called, Yo, Is This Ageist? and a booklet to promote grassroots discussion called Who Me, Ageist?

 “No one is born prejudiced, but attitudes about age—as well as race and gender—start to form in early childhood,” she writes.
-“Over a lifetime they harden into a set of truths: “just the way it is.”
+“Over a lifetime they harden into a set of truths: 'just the way it is.'
 Unless we challenge ageist stereotypes—old people are incompetent.
 Wrinkles are ugly.
 It’s sad to be old—we feel shame and embarrassment instead of taking pride in the accomplishment of aging.
 That’s internalized ageism.”